saidsabri010/AFP-2-2021/Documents/FunctionalSpecification.md

 error controlled both logically as well as in syntactic manner.

 ## Script

-User can input locations then the application will show the ticket information for all available airline company then User would like to check every ticket information and choose a good ticket,simply click book button user can also reset the locations have inputed to check informations for other airlines
+User can input locations then the application will show the ticket information for all available airline company then User would like to search every ticket information and choose a good ticket,simply click book button user can also reset the locations have inputed to check informations for other airlines If user find good ticket ,they can pay for it

+## List of requirements

+input - The input function get locations from user search - The search function get the information from database according to the locations inputed login - The login function let user login according to information from database logout - The login function let user logout sign up - The sign up function add user information to database pay - The pay funtion help user order the ticket

 ## UI Plan